blanfried/Oso-Tech/content/english/subscriptionpolicy.md

 - d
 - f

+---

 #### 3. The Pages Included
-* Up to 6 pages
+Up to 6 pages

-  > 1. Home
+1. Home

-  > 2. About
+2. About
-  > 3. Services
+3. Services
-  > 4. Contact
+4. Contact
-  > 5. One “Products” or “Plans” page
+5. One “Products” or “Plans” page
-  > 6. Terms of Service, FAQ, Refund Policy, Cancellation Policy, or Privacy Policy
+6. Terms of Service, FAQ, Refund Policy, Cancellation Policy, or Privacy Policy

-* If needed, an Account page powered by Stripe is included at no additional cost
+* If needed, an Account page powered by Stripe is included at no additional cost.

 ---

 #### 4. Additional Pages
-* May purchase additional pages
-  > * Prices vary depending on the page
+You may purchase additional pages.
+Prices vary depending on the page, [Contact Us](../contact/) for a quote.

-* Some Examples Include:
+Some Examples Include:

+* Any page not chosen from the original "Pages Included"

-  > * FAQ
+* FAQ
-  > * Additional Information
+* Additional Information
-  > * Mission
+* Mission
-  > * Vision
+* Vision
-  > * Portfolio
+* Portfolio
-  > * Our Users
+* Our Users
-  > * Our Clients
+* Our Clients
-  > * Our Team
+* Our Team

 ---